Photonsters/anycubic-photon-docs/FAQ.md

 # Frequently Asked Questions
+Frequently asked questions regarding the Anycubic Photon LCD Printer and SLA-LCD resin printing in general.

 ### I'm considering buying a Photon, I see there are Blue, Yellow, Orange and Red windows versions, what's the difference?
 All new Photons come with Yellow windows.
 Older machines (prior to August, 2018) had Blue windows.
 Blue [doesn't block UV well](https://www.facebook.com/groups/AnycubicPhoton/permalink/1287895011355138/) and they were changed to yellow later, with newer firmware, slight revisions to uncap the top end of the Z lead screw and include a better PSU.